 One question that I get asked a lot: “How do you keep such a clean house, especially with all those little ones?”

-Really, it’s laughable.
+Really, it makes me chuckle.
 My house is by far not “so clean.”
 But I get it, I think.
 I’ve always been a person who doesn’t like a lot of clutter and mess.
 When I was little and my sister and I lived with our mom, I can remember my sis having the junkiest of all rooms, and mine, while full of stuff, was usually pretty tidy.
 Enter my step-mom who is…shall we say…very passionate about cleaning and organizing, and voila!
 I somehow cannot NOT clean my house.

-We give the appearance of clean.
+We more or less give the appearance of clean.
 Meaning, we:

 Daily routines that give that clean feel

 Some things we do daily, other than pick up toys, so that Mama doesn’t lose her mind in the mess.
 I like it neat, even if it’s not actually clean-clean.

 You understand the difference, right?
 Neat to me is this: counters cleared and wiped, dishes washed and put away, floor swept and/or vacuumed, table wiped, bathrooms presentable.
 Like most of the time I don’t care what it looks like under the counter and in cabinets, just so long as it isn’t visible.

 The truth is, we only deep clean occasionally.
 You know, for birthday parties, holidays, and company.
 It’s that eat off the floor kind of clean.
 [Except, don’t do that in my house.]
 Floors mopped.
 Windows and glass doors hand print free (do you even know how long that lasts with 5 children 8 and under??).
 Bathrooms disinfected and spotless.
 Furniture dusted.
 This happens a lot less frequently than our daily pick up.